Uday283/Airline-Review-Classification/README.md

 ## Acknowledgements

-The CodePlay was created by Pranjal Mishra.
+The CodePlay was created by UDAY KUMAR,BOLLI VAMSHI KRISHNA, SOMA UDAY KIRAN, SRAVANTHI.
 Special thanks to Love Babbar Bhaiya and CodeHelp.

 ## Contact

-If you have any questions or suggestions regarding this project, please feel free to contact Email - PranjalMishraContact@gmail.com.
+If you have any questions or suggestions regarding this project, please feel free to contact Email - somaudaykiran89@gmail.com.